Elliot-ML-2025/Imperial-ML-AI-Course-Capstone-Project/README.md

 | Function 7 | 6D |1.36 | 2.75 |
 | Function 8 | 8D | 9.598 |9.988  |

+**Note:**
+  * Functions 3 and 6 are capped at 0
+  * Function 4 achieved sign flip in submission 8 - all previous data was negative
 ## Repository structure

 ```